rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

   - the preferred [setup by ssh keys](/post/ssh/)
   - a rsync [daemon setup](/post/rsyncdaemon/)

+Snapshot is not possible with rsync [daemon setup](/post/rsyncdaemon/).

 ## Add and execute single tasks

 - [add configurations](/post/addconfigurations/)